 Translation without a tag

 All the examples we've seen previously required some sort of tag.
 Sometimes, you may need to translate plain text without rendering any tags at all.
-This can be done with a ng-container, for instance:
+Angular allows this by applying the i18n attribute to a structural wrapper such as ng-container:

 Upon page display, ng-container will be gone, and you'll have simple plain text.
-Provide the corresponding Russian translation as usual:
+Extract the text and provide the corresponding Latvian translation as usual:

 Now the locale data are loaded and we can use the pipes mentioned above.
 For instance, let's perform date localization: